Cybex-developers/Cybex-Web2exe/README.md

 ## What's new :
-1. Minor Bug Fixes
+1. Major Core Change
+2. Perfomance Improvements
+3. Regular Updates are back

 ## What will be new:
-1. More features.
+1. Features based on new core.